 - and 1 drop of nutmeg essential oil.

-And if you are looking for a seasonal blend that will put some pep into your step consider this ‘head clearing’ blend of
+However, if you are looking for a seasonal blend that will put some pep-in-your step consider this ‘head-clearing’ blend

 - 8 drops of cedarwood essential oil,

 - 12 drops of pine essential oil

 - and 12 drops of peppermint essential oil!

 Need to slow down and relax?
 I came upon this ‘heavenly’ aromatic blend a few years ago.
 It’s called ‘Angel’s Breath‘.
 And I gift aromatherapy bath gifts each year made with this blessed recipe.

 Start with 1 oz (2 tablespoons or 30 mL) of a non-scented base (carrier) oil.
 I like to use grapeseed or fractionated coconut oil.
 The add

 - 4 drops of ylang ylang

 - and 3 drops of sandalwood.